nkh/ftl/config/ftl/man/ftl.md

 See "## External Viewer" below and config in '$FTL_CFG/etc/ftlrc'.

-## Vim Like Bindings And Vim
+## Vim And Vim-like Bindings
-*ftl* bindings are vim-like, tips for better bindings are always welcome.
-Look at _ftl_not_so_vim_like_ in the distributions for less vim-like bindings.

 *ftl* uses the awesome _vim_ for text preview, if it's not your favorite editor you can install it just for previewing (and maybe find it awesome).
 Patches for other editors are welcome.

+*ftl* bindings are vim-like, vim-bindings take time to get used to, and often take multiple key presses but they are more logical as families of commands are accessed with shortcuts that start with the same letter.
+You can find the file _ftl_not_so_vim_like_ in the distributions for much less vim-like bindings.
+Mix and match to your liking and let me know what better bindings you use, vim-like or otherwise.

+See section "# KEY BINDINGS" below.

 ## Hyperorthodoxy